 macOS Recovery Mode is not working in macOS Big Sur

 Some experienced users may find that they can't boot into macOS Recovery mode to fix some issues with Command + R.

 Then you can try Command + Option + R, or Shift + Option + Command + R.

-If it's an Apple Silicon Macs, try to access macOS recovery and security options at startup by the on-screen Startup Manager
+If it's a Mac with Apple Silicon M1 chip, try to access macOS recovery and security options at startup by the on-screen Startup Manager

 In the new system architecture, you can hold down the power button and access the new startup screen for recovery options like macOS reinstall.